microsoft/pxt-arcade/docs/hardware/adding.md

 * `JACK_TX` if present needs to be on `UART_TX` pin on F4, and on PAD0 of a SERCOM with EIC on D51
 * `JACK_SND` if present needs to be on TIM1_CH* pin of F4 and DAC0 of D51 (PA02)

-Of course, if you're building a guide about how to connect screen and buttons to an existing board, all components are really optional.
+Of course, if you're building a guide about how to just connect a screen and buttons to an existing board, all other components really are optional.

 ## Bootloaders #bootloaders

-There are 2 bootloader variants to support the hardware variants.
+There are 2 different bootloaders to support the hardware variants.
 These bootloaders support the [CF2 configuration data section](#cf2).

 * F4: https://github.com/mmoskal/uf2-stm32f